Accelerating Bayesian Optimization for Biological Sequence Design with Denoising Autoencoders: Empirical Evaluation

-We now apply LaMBO to a series of increasingly difficult small-molecule and large-molecule sequence design tasks.
-We first describe the suite of tasks, including a new multi-objective large-molecule task which involves jointly maximizing the solvent-accessible surface area (SASA) and the stability of RFPs.
-We then demonstrate that LaMBO outperforms strong genetic baselines in a carefully controlled comparison, followed by a series of investigative experiments to give insight into the design choices behind LaMBO.
-Finally we show that LaMBO compares favorably with LSBO (a well-known single-objective discrete BayesOpt algorithm).
-Our findings show that with only a couple hundred initial labels LaMBO can successfully optimize sequences with hundreds of tokens for multiple objectives.
+We now evaluate LaMBO on a suite of small-molecule and large-molecule sequence design tasks.
+In Section \ref{subsec:eval_procedures} describe our suite of \textit{in silico} tasks, including a new multi-objective large-molecule task which in which we maximize the folding stability and SASA of RFPs.
+See Appendix \ref{subsec:ssk_offline_regression} for an experiment comparing SSK GPs and DKL GPs, and Appendix \ref{subsec:lsbo_comparison} for an experiment comparing LSBO and LaMBO.
+In Section \ref{subsec:genetic_comparison} we show that LaMBO outperforms strong genetic algorithm baselines in a carefully controlled comparison, followed by two investigative experiments in Section \ref{subsec:lambo_ablation} which give insight into the design choices behind LaMBO.
+Finally in Section \ref{subsec:analyzing_designs} we analyze molecules designed by LaMBO, including \textit{in vitro} wet lab results showing the discovery of improved RFP variants.